 Featuring copper foils, textured paper and a classic yet modern colour palette.
 Finished with a wax dipped closure and indivually hand-written bottle numbers, 'The Cordelia' is one of a kind.

 Due to the success of McLaren Vale's Mullygrub food truck, Mullygrub took the leap to open a permanent cafe.
 I was commissioned to direct the exterior and interior fit-out design; creating a new experience within the brand parameters I had set for the food truck.

-The result was a refreshing and natural light-filled atmosphere that has strong street appeal and point-of-difference within the local cafe industry.
+The result was a natural light-filled and engaging atmosphere that has strong point-of-difference within the local cafe scene.

 Cafe address: 114 Main Road, McLaren Vale SA 5171